An Inclusive Notion of Text: Introduction

+Any empirical discipline relies on \emph{operationalization}, which casts observed phenomena into abstractions, allowing us to formulate claims and perform measurements to evaluate these claims.
+For example, operationalizing sentiment (phenomenon) as a binary variable (abstraction) allows us to a build a claim (\textit{"this review is positive"}) to be evaluated against the ground truth (review rating), and dictates the downstream NLP task design (binary classification).
+While widely used, this operationalization is limited: alternative notions of sentiment allow making more nuanced claims, fine-grained measurements and precise models.

-The study of how text is operationalized in NLP is hampered by the lack of documentation.
-While concurrent proposals address other key properties of NLP models \cite{modelcards} and corpora \cite{datastatements, datasheets} like domain, language, speaker and annotator demographics -- the field lacks common terminology and reporting schemata for documenting and formally discussing the assumed notion of text.
-To address this, we contribute the following:
+The same logic applies to text, which affords a wide range of operationalizations, from a character stream \cite{flair} to a rich multimodal graph \cite{f1000rd}.
+Yet, the typology for describing text use in NLP is lacking.
+While concurrent proposals address other key properties of NLP models and corpora \cite{metashare, datasheets, datastatements, modelcards} like domain, language, demographics, modality and licensing -- we lack common terminology and reporting schemata for documenting and formally discussing the assumed notion of text.
+The growth of the field and the high cost of the retrospective documentation underline the urgent need for a lightweight, semi-structured reporting mechanism to account for text use.
+To address this need, we contribute the following: